husseinmuhaisen/husseinmuhaisen.github.io/_posts/2023-09-04-mood-response.md

-# Mood response
+# Mood Response

-Mood response I may or may not have coined, basically, I have noticed that people treat others and respond to others based on their current moods I think this tells a lot about the person and most of the people are like that what differentiate others from a "Mood responder" to a let's say a leader, is that a true leader will be able to put his mood aside from the responses he emits to the people around him this is a really strong skill to have to be able to separate your mood from your responses.
+Mood Response I may or may not have coined, basically, I have noticed that people treat others and respond to others based on their current moods I think this tells a lot about the person and most of the people are like that what differentiate others from a "Mood responder" to a let's say a leader, is that a true leader will be able to put his mood aside from the responses he emits to the people around him this is a really strong skill to have to be able to separate your mood from your responses.
 Let me give you an example.

 **Example 1: Negative Response**
 Let's consider a situation where a cashier is in a bad mood when dealing with a customer.